dellytools/sansa/README.md

 ## Mark duplicates

 For larger studies that employ single sample calling and then merge SVs across samples a common problem is to identify duplicate SV sites that occur due to SV breakpoint imprecisions. `sansa markdup` identifies duplicates sites based on genomic proximity, genotype concordance and SV allele similarity.
-By default, duplicate SVs need to have SV breakpoints within 50bp (`-b 50`), a reciprocal overlap of 80% (`-s 0.8`), an SV allele divergence (`-s 0.1`) and an minimum fraction of shared SV carriers of 25% (`-c 0.25`).
+By default, duplicate SVs need to have SV breakpoints within 50bp (`-b 50`), a reciprocal overlap of 80% (`-s 0.8`), a maximum SV allele divergence of 10% (`-s 0.1`) and a minimum fraction of shared SV carriers of 25% (`-c 0.25`).
 The SV allele comparison requires [delly's](https://github.com/dellytools/delly) `INFO/CONSENSUS` field as the SV haplotype.

 `sansa markdup -o rmdup.bcf pop.delly.bcf`

+## Compare VCFs

+Compare an input VCF/BCF file to a ground truth (base) VCF/BCF file.

+`sansa compvcf -a base.bcf input.bcf`

+To compare SV site lists that lack genotypes, you need to set the minimum allele count to zero (`-e 0`).

+`sansa compvcf -a base.bcf -e 0 input.bcf`

 ## Citation